lowRISC/opentitan/hw/ip/spi_device/doc/registers.md

 |  31:8  |        |         |        | Reserved                         |
 |  7:0   |   ro   |    x    | value  | Read only port of the write FIFO |

-## buffer
+## egress_buffer
-SPI internal buffer.
+SPI internal egress buffer.

-The lower 2kB is for Read content emulating eFlash.
-The next 1 kB is for Mailbox read/write buffer.
-The rest is 256B SFDP buffer, 32B of CmdFIFO, 32B of AddrFIFO, and 256B of payload FIFO.
+The lower 2 kB is for Read content emulating eFlash.
+The next 1 kB is for the Mailbox buffer.

+- Word Aligned Offset Range: `0x1000`to`0x1cfc`
+- Size (words): `832`
+- Access: `wo`
+- Byte writes are *not* supported.

+## ingress_buffer
+SPI internal ingress buffer.

+The layout is as follows (starting from offset 0):
+- 256 B SFDP buffer
+- 32 B CmdFIFO
+- 32 B AddrFIFO
+- 256 B payload FIFO

-- Word Aligned Offset Range: `0x1000`to`0x1ffc`
+- Word Aligned Offset Range: `0x1e00`to`0x1f7c`
-- Size (words): `1024`
+- Size (words): `96`
-- Access: `rw`
+- Access: `ro`
 - Byte writes are *not* supported.